Tip One – Compartmentalize

 This is something I really struggle with but I am trying to be more accepting.
 Now I am all for bettering one’s self, learning new things and striving for excellence, but, and it is a big but, you cannot be the best at everything.
 My 40 freak out consisted of fretting about achievement, or lack there of.
 I have not secured the second book deal that I wanted, I am probably not going to reach performance standard in any of my instruments, I haven’t got a PhD.
 The list went on and whilst I looked at what I had not done I forgot about what I had achieved.

 I forgot about the small stuff, the daily triumphs.
 I forgot that when you strive to be the best at everything you end up excelling in nothing.
 It is okay to be able to cook some okay meals.
-It is fine if your not the greatest at mental arithmetic.
+It is fine if you are not the greatest at mental arithmetic.
 Nothing stops you trying to improve in those areas but do not enslave yourself by trying to achieve the impossible.
 After all we cannot all be Leonardo DaVinci and I bet he was crap at making a Yorkshire pudding, (side note, so am I).

 Tip Three – Ask For Help